Edit: December, 2023. I am booked until Spring and will not be taking on any more work for the time being! Please check back.

 Phone: 919-901-1191.
 Best for questions.
 No texts at this number.
 Leave a message if I can’t pick up.
 Please don’t call repeatedly and not leave a message.
 My hands are busy most of the time, and I won’t call back without a message- often times I can answer a question in your voicemail if you are not available when I take a break from bench work to call back, rather than play phone tag.

-Email: firstname.lastname@example.org This is the best way to reach me if you have something you want me to remember (by way of searching for it in the future) or refer to in the future.
-I like seeing pictures of cool, rare, unusual saxophones.
+Email: email@example.com This is the best way to reach me if you have something you want me to remember (by way of searching for it in the future) or refer to in the future.
+I also like seeing pictures of cool, rare, unusual saxophones and learning new things.